-- (2) Submission of the Specific Aims page, written in the format of this component of an NRSA proposal. - (3) Submission of the revised Specific Aims page and the Research Strategy, written in the format of an NRSA proposal. - Follows the content, page limitations, and formatting guidelines of the National Research Service Awards for Individual Predoctoral Fellows (F31), as spelled out in Appendix 1: Detailed Instructions for ION Proposal Examinations.
+(2) Submission of the Specific Aims page, written in the format of this component of an NRSA proposal.\

+(3) Submission of the revised Specific Aims page and the Research Strategy, written in the format of an NRSA proposal.\

+\ Follows the content, page limitations, and formatting guidelines of the National Research Service Awards for Individual Predoctoral Fellows (F31), as spelled out in Appendix 1: Detailed Instructions for ION Proposal Examinations.

-The proposal will be scored according to NIH's Criteria and Considerations for Research Project Grant http://grants.nih.gov/grants/peer/critiques/rpg.htm#rpg_01.
+The proposal will be scored according to NIH's Criteria and Considerations for Research Project Grant http://grants.nih.gov/grants/peer/critiques/rpg.htm#rpg\01.
 The catagories to be scored are Significance, Approach, and Overall Impact.
+A student who earns a C+ or lower on the spring QE will need to make it up by working with the examiner to either revise their unsatisfactory exam or complete some alternative assignment, which may include writing a new proposal.